perseusrealdeal/macOS.DarkMode.Discovery/README.md

 Have a look at [LICENSE](/LICENSE) for details.

-TODO: Add some special words about app's theme images and text that had been found on the seas of Internet.
+TODO: Add some special words about app's theme images and text that were found on the seas of Internet.

 ## Author and Acknowledgments